hpc/charliecloud/doc/ch-image.rst

 gives copying behavior identical to :code:`rsync(1)`, including remote :code:`ssh:` and :code:`rsync:` transports.
 (In fact, Charliecloud’s current literally calls the host’s :code:`rsync(1)` to perform the copy, though this may change in the future.)
+There is no list form of :code:`RSYNC`.

 :code:`RSYNC` takes the same arguments as :code:`rsync(1)`, so refer to its `man page <https://man7.org/linux/man-pages/man1/rsync.1.html>`_ for a